ga4gh/va-spec/docs/source/modeling-foundations.rst

    Statement Semantics in Two Modes of Use

+  **Legend**  Left: An abridged version of a Variant Pathogenicity Statement data models for each mode of use, showing attributes reporting central claim it puts forth (most attributes describing evidence and provenance information are omitted).
+Center:  An example of a Variant Pathogenicity Statement instance.
+Right: Plain language meaning of structured data in the example.

    **Assertion Mode** vs **Proposition Assessment Mode** semantics for a Variant Pathogenicity Statement.
 For each mode, left panels show the **Model** attributes used to represent statement semantics; center panels show **Data** examples of statement instances; and right panels report the plain-language **Meaning** of what each statement data structure reports to be true.

 Note that many VA Standard Profiles, including the :ref:`Variant Pathogenicity Statement Profile<variant-pathogenicity-statement>`, contain the ``direction`` and ``strength``/``score`` attributes, and thus could be use to support either Mode of Use.